rhiever/TwitterFollowBot/README.md

 #twitter-follow-bot

-A hacked-together bot that can automatically follow users and favorite tweets associated with a specific search query on Twitter.
+A hacked-together Python bot that can automatically follow users and favorite tweets associated with a specific search query on Twitter.

 ##Disclaimer